eucardano/brandassets/templates/yt-description-socials.md

 Either way we are thrilled to having you as a prospect for one of our Fireside Chats.
 Thank you for helping us to present your brand in the best way.

+Here is a introductional video (2 minutes): https://youtu.be/pDHTGvE_XsQ

 ### What this is for

 Please use the information below from this template to streamline our process.